SingingBush/SDL/README.md

 ### Adding the dependency to your project

-Releases are available from Maven Central
+Releases for v2 are available from Maven Central under the com.singingbush groupid (as v2 was [singingbush]'s fork of v1):

 ```xml
     <dependency>